-The Neppl Research Group is focused on the molecular regulation of skeletal muscle homeostasis in health and disease.
-Our overarching goal is to understand how ncRNAs control the essential processes of myogenesis and hypertrophic growth, and tissue remodeling.
-Importantly, we aim to understand how perturbations in these processes may lead to a disease state resulting in muscle atrophy.
-Using traditional biochemical and molecular biology techniques, in vivo and in vitro model systems, as well as next generation RNA sequencing, we seek to discover and understand the biological roles these ncRNAs play in the maintenance of lean muscle mass.
-Research activities in the laboratory fall within two main project areas:
+The Neppl Research Group is focused on the molecular regulation of skeletal and cardiac muscle homeostasis in health and disease.
+Our overarching goal is to understand how ncRNAs control the essential processes of myogenesis, hypertrophic growth, and tissue remodeling.
+Importantly, we aim to understand how perturbations in these processes may lead to a disease state resulting in functional impairments of muscle.
+Using traditional biochemical and molecular biology techniques, in vivo and in vitro model systems, as well as next generation RNA sequencing, we seek to discover and understand the biological roles these ncRNAs play in the maintenance of muscle functionality.

-The Ozaki Vascular Biology Laboratory’s basic research efforts broadly aim to delineate the mechanisms by which physical forces alter the morphology of the blood vessel wall.
+Our basic research efforts broadly aim to delineate the mechanisms by which physical forces alter the morphology of the blood vessel wall.
 We hold expertise specifically in the adaptations of the vein bypass graft, an extreme example of acute perturbation of the hemodynamic environment combined with vascular trauma.
 The strength of our approach is a network of key collaborators at Harvard (e.g. Dr. James R. Mitchell) and beyond who synergistically partner with us to better the lives of patients with vascular disease.
-Recent investigative efforts have focused on inflammatory and adipose driven mechanisms of these adaptations.
-Emerging directions in our group expand (in both animal models and humans) our foundation of knowledge via investigations into links between short-term dietary restriction and subsequent endogenous hydrogen sulfide upregulation, adipose biology, and robust analyses of the longitudinal relationships between local hemodynamic factors and such biologic mediators.
+Recent investigative efforts have focused on inflammatory, adipose, and hydrogen sulfide driven mechanisms of vascular adaptations to physical forces.
+Emerging directions expand (in both animal models and humans) this foundation of knowledge into links between short-term dietary restriction and subsequent endogenous hydrogen sulfide upregulation, adipose biology, and robust analyses of the longitudinal interplay between local hemodynamic factors and such biologic mediators.
 Finally, as a clinician-scientist led group we also hold a diverse but complementary clinical research portfolio, and we leverage our clinical research enterprise to accelerate translational steps for our basic research.

 Our group has an overall focus on using patient-oriented and epidemiologic research studies to evaluate the etiology, outcomes, and public health burden of rheumatic diseases such as rheumatoid arthritis (RA).
 In particular, we perform studies to evaluate the genetic, environmental, serologic, and familial risk factors for RA, clinical trials for RA prevention, RA outcomes research focusing on the respiratory burden of RA, evaluate the effect of metabolic factors such as weight loss on RA outcomes, and investigate rheumatic manifestations of osseous sarcoidosis.
 We use large population-based studies for these studies, including the Nurses’ Health Studies, the Studies for the Etiology of RA, the Partners electronic medical record, the Brigham RA Sequential Study, and pharmacy claims databases.
 We also perform clinical trials including the Personalized Risk Estimator for RA (PRE-RA) Family Study, the Strategy to Prevent the Onset of Clinically-Apparent RA (StopRA), and the Cardiovascular Inflammation Reduction Trial (CIRT).